evnex/docs/source/index.html.md

 The easiest way to find your access token is by logging into the dashboard at dashboard.evnex.io, you'll find it on the first page.

-In the examples below replace '1234' with your own access token.

 <aside class="warning">This access token is the key to your device and shouldn't be shared.</aside>

 ## Logging In